The following setup steps are completed through https://my.maxo.com.au/

 Once your phone number's route has been saved, the new configuration is in effect.
 Should you need to tweak any of the configuration, for example to shorten the queue, please find the relevant section under the Hosted PBX menu and click Edit as required.

-If, at any time, you need a hand implementing the call flow, or aren't sure how to set it up to best match your requirements, please reach out to our team by email at firstname.lastname@example.org or by phone on 1800 12 12 10
+If, at any time, you need a hand implementing the call flow, or aren't sure how to set it up to best match your requirements, please Submit a ticket online or reach out to our team by phone on 1800 12 12 10

 You can generate reports detailing inbound calls you've received for each client by selecting Hosted PBX > PBX Statistics.

-NB: The PBX statistics feature may not be available on your plan.
-If it's not, please contact our team on 1800 12 12 10 or by emailing email@example.com to discuss the available options.
+Note: The PBX statistics feature may not be available on your plan.
+If it's not, please contact our team on 1800 12 12 10 or Submit a ticket online to discuss the available options.

 You can generate reports for all you received and placed calls by selecting Call History on the left.